oils-for-unix/oils/doc/osh-help.md

 ### Completion

+These builtins implement Oil's bash-compatible autocompletion system.

 #### complete

-The complete builtin registers completion policies for different commands.
+Registers completion policies for different commands.

 #### compgen

-The compgen builtin generates completion candidates inside a user-defined completion function.
+Generates completion candidates inside a user-defined completion function.

 It can also be used in scripts, i.e. outside a completion function.

 #### compopt

-The compopt builtin changes completion options inside a user-defined completion function.
+Changes completion options inside a user-defined completion function.

 #### compadjust

-The compadjust builtin adjusts COMP_ARGV according to specified delimiters, and optionally set variables cur, prev, words (an array), and cword.
+Adjusts `COMP_ARGV` according to specified delimiters, and optionally set variables cur, prev, words (an array), and cword.
 May also set 'split'.

 This is an OSH extension that makes it easier to run the bash-completion project.

 <h3>Shell Process</h3>

+These builtins mutate the state of the shell process.

 #### exec